 Pacaya Samiria Day Trip

-Discover the wild side of the Amazon rainforest in Peru with a trip to Pacaya Samiria National Park, home to diverse wildlife including birds, mammals, and fish.
-Pacaya Samiria Day Trip.
+Discover the wild side of the Amazon rainforest in Peru during a trip to Pacaya Samiria National Park, known for its diverse wildlife.
+Day Trip Details.

 - 4 reviews

-Discover the wild side of the Amazon rainforest in Peru with a trip to Pacaya Samiria National Park, home to diverse wildlife including birds, mammals, and fish.
+Discover the wild side of the Amazon rainforest in Peru during a trip to Pacaya Samiria National Park, known for its diverse wildlife.

 Prices